cornell-ece2300/ece2300-docs/docs/ece2300-lab4ef-proc.md

 ```

 Spend a few minutes making sure you understand this top-level
 composition.
-Our timing analysis in the Lab 4D showed that the
+Our timing analysis in Lab 4D showed that the single-cycle
-single-cycle processor cannot meet timing with a 50MHz clock (i.e., clock
+processor cannot meet timing with a 50MHz clock (i.e., clock constraint
-constraint of 20ns).
-So we are using a clock divider which divides the
+of 20ns).
+So we are using a clock divider which divides the 50MHz clock
-50MHz clock by four to produce a 12.5MHz clock (i.e., clock constraint of
+by four to produce a 12.5MHz clock (i.e., clock constraint of 80ns).
+We
-80ns).
-We are now using a _reset synchronizer_ which should help address
+are now using a _reset synchronizer_ which should help address some of
-some of the flakiness that students were seeing Lab 4D.
-Prof. Batten will
+the flakiness that students were seeing Lab 4D.
+Prof. Batten will talk
-talk more about reset synchronizers in lecture, but you can also read
+more about reset synchronizers in lecture, but you can also read about
-about synchronizers in Sections 3.5.4 and 3.5.5 of Harris and Harris.
+synchronizers in Sections 3.5.4 and 3.5.5 of Harris and Harris.

 Once you are happy with your understanding, you just need to copy this
 code into the _DE0_CV_golden_top.v_.
 As in previous labs, we need to